Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 December€25 to €120Cheap early, spikes at Christmas

 The standout months are January, February and November for raw price, and May and September if you want warm weather without the summer markup.
-Lisbon rarely drops below 12°C even in winter, so a €25 February escape buys you a genuinely pleasant city break.
+We went in November precisely because it’s a giveaway, and I’d half-braced for grey drizzle.
+Instead we got 17°C and clear sky for two of three days — Lisbon rarely drops below 12°C even in winter, so a €25 February escape buys you a genuinely pleasant city break.
+Pick the month and you’re halfway to the deal.
+The airline is the other half.

 Which airline should you book?

-Five airlines fly Paris to Lisbon nonstop, and the right one depends entirely on whether you are chasing the lowest fare or a roomier seat.
-Here is the honest comparison.
+Five airlines fly Paris to Lisbon nonstop, and the right one depends entirely on whether you’re chasing the lowest fare or a roomier seat.
+Here’s the honest comparison.

 AirlineFromBase one-wayCabin bagBest for